 Good Budget Ski Gear (jacket)

-Our favorite 3-in-1 ski jacket is the affordable Columbia Bugaboo Interchange II at $210, although, at the time of publication, we were able to find it as low as $130.
+Our favorite 3-in-1 ski jacket is the affordable Columbia Bugaboo Interchange II at $210, although, at the time of publication, we were able to find it as low as $76 on Amazon.
 The Bugaboo is a proven design that repels moisture with its waterproof shell, has a tough construction, and is made in a range of color options and sizes.
-The downsides are that the fit is a bit bulky, you don’t get pit zips for dumping heat, and the fleece jacket is very basic, but paired with a decent baselayer, it should be comfortable and warm for most days on the hill.
+The downsides are that the fit is a bit bulky, you don’t get pit zips for dumping heat, and the fleece jacket is very basic.
+But paired with a decent baselayer, it should be comfortable and warm for most days on the hill.
 And on spring days, you can leave the fleece behind.
 Finally, if you prefer a one-piece system, REI offers the Powderbound Insulated Jacket, which features built-in 80-gram synthetic insulation at a reasonable $199.
 For a complete list of options, see our article on the best ski jackets.

 Ski Pants: Columbia Bugaboo IV